johnwarden/open-community-notes/proposals/001-architecture/README.md

 ### Integrated Social Apps

-Apps like Bluesky can use display notes under posts that have a `needs-context` label.
+Apps like Bluesky can use display notes under posts that have a community notes label.
 Since the labeler is a web services, even non-AT Protocol apps like Mastodon can integrate them.

 Apps can either build Community Notes features directly into their interface or direct users to an external app for writing and rating notes.